-Entering students are required to provide documentation of all required immunizations using the Emory University Student Health and Counseling Services Immunization Form.
-This form must be signed by a healthcare provider and returned to Emory University Student Health and Counseling Services prior to matriculation.
+Entering students are required to provide documentation of all required immunizations using the Emory University Student Health and Counseling Services (EUSHS) Immunization Form.
+This form must be signed by a healthcare provider and returned to EUSHS prior to matriculation.

-Registration and attendance at classes are considered as agreement to comply with the Rules and Regulations of the University as published in the Bulletin and other official publications of the University and as amended or revised during the student’s continued enrollment.
+Registration and attendance at classes are considered as agreement to comply with the Rules and Regulations of the University as published in the Bulletin and MD Handbook and other official publications of the University and as amended or revised during the student’s continued enrollment.

-Documentation of the following immunizations and tests is required prior to matriculation for all entering students:
+Documentation for the following immunizations and tests is required prior to matriculation for all entering students:

-- Tetanus/Diphtheria/Pertussis – primary series of 3 doses of Diphtheria/Tetanus/Pertussis (DTP or DTaP), followed by a Tdap booster within the past 10 years.
+- Tetanus/Diphtheria/Pertussis – one adult dose of Tdap within the past 10 years.

-- Measles/Mumps/Rubella (MMR) – 2 doses of a combined MMR -OR- 2 doses of each individual vaccination or laboratory evidence of immunity to each disease.
+- Measles/Mumps/Rubella (MMR) – 2 doses of a combined MMR -OR- separate vaccinations for each disease –OR- laboratory evidence of immunity to each disease.